TheoKanning/theokanning.github.io/_posts/2018-01-27-keyboard-part-3-textinputlayout.md

 - The wrong password error message is much prettier than what you get with `editText.setError()`
 - The toggle changes to password visibility

 All of these are built in feature of `TextInputLayout`!
-Let&#8217;s see how they work
+Let's see how they work

 ## Setting up a TextInputLayout